Lara María Bertolini: Biography

 In the framework of the Law Nº 26.743 on Gender Identity, with a historic ruling, her gender was recognized as being outside of the gender binary.
 The twelve-page ruling by the national civil judge Myriam Cataldi dictates that in the birth certificate and the I.D. of Bertolini must have her gender identity respected: "Femineidad travesti".

 Regarding the process of defining herself as such, Lara affirms:

 "When I arrived at the Lohana Berkins Collective in 2016, my identity adapted that which the gender identity law granted me within the established framework (Feminine-Masculine).
 I was a trans woman, which is also a legitimate and respectable identity.
 I didn't have any training on gender issues, identities, or anything like that.
 From that space and listening to references like Susy Shock or Marlene Wayar or like you, I began to question myself and think about myself in other terms.
 Then, I felt the identity of woman was not consistent with the political force that made my identity.
 Disassociating myself from the identity of "trans woman" was a political process where I understood the collective and personal particularities, and more than understanding, I identified myself by my life history."

 December 2019, the National Court of Civil Appeals overturned that ruling.
 In response, Alejandra Gils Carbó (the former Attorney General of Argentina) and the lawyer Emilio Buggiani presented an extraordinary appeal for the Supreme Court of Argentina to resolve the request that the I.D. and birth certificate use "travesti femininity."
 In an interview, the legal team stated:We are fighting for identity sovereignty and we intend to make visible, recognize the vulnerability, end the silencing and exclusion that has produced a genocide of identities for more than 100 years, and that must be settled once and for all.After an extended struggle with the judicial system, her ID was rectified.
 This set the precedence where the Civil Registry was ordered to carry out similar cases administratively and not judicially.

 Bertolini writes about trans politics, existence and memory on sites like Revista Anfibia and Página 12.
 She also participates in conferences and debates, including the talk Jacque al patriarcado organized by The Ministry of Social Development in Argentina.
 This talk was aimed at union, social, sports, neighborhood organizations, health professionals, and teachers, and more.

-She was a columnist writing about transgender topics on Futürock on the program "a los Botes" and has been interviewed many times.
+She was a columnist writing about transgender topics on Futurock on the program "a los Botes" and has been interviewed many times.